Arrowanneee/arrowanneee.github.io/_pages/about.md

 # 🔥 News
-- *2026.03*: &nbsp;🎉🎉 My two first-author papers, *[DesignerlyLoop](https://arxiv.org/pdf/2511.15331)* and *Dream the Dream*, have been conditionally accepted to DIS 2026.
+- *2026.03*: &nbsp;🎉🎉 My two first-author papers, *DesignerlyLoop* and *Dream the Dream*, have been conditionally accepted to DIS 2026.
-- *2026.03*: &nbsp;🎉🎉 Our *[Reflection in Creative Experience (RiCE) Workshop](https://riceworkshop.github.io/)* was accepted to C&C (Creativity and Cognition) Conference 2026! 📢 Call for papers, pictorials, videos before 12 May AoE.
+- *2026.03*: &nbsp; Our *Reflection in Creative Experience (RiCE) Workshop* was accepted to C&C (Creativity and Cognition) Conference 2026! 📢 Call for papers, pictorials, videos before 12 May AoE [[Website](https://riceworkshop.github.io/)].
 - *2026.03*: &nbsp;I served as an AC for the DiWP track at DIS 2026.
 - *2026.02*: &nbsp;🎉🎉 *Echoing Streams* was accepted to ISEA 2026!
 - *2025.12*: &nbsp;🎉🎉 *Eye2Recall* was accepted to IUI 2026!  <!-- The conference will hold in Paphos, Cyprus (a beautiful island country in the eastern Mediterranean) on March 23-26, 2026.-->